International-customer-solutions

 Combining global coverage with local expertise – our mission

 For global brands and international enterprises, presenting display solutions consistently worldwide is imperative.
-Your PPDS International Key Account Managers provide a single point of contact to bring the integration, software and complementary hardware together, specific to each global marketplace.
+Your PPDS International customer service team, headed by our International key account directors, provide a single point of contact to bring the integration, software and complementary hardware together, specific to each global marketplace.

 Delivering fast, reliable and optimised solutions with direct support, from specification, through to post-sales and beyond, encompassing strategy, pricing, contracting, operations and services.